-In response to the new AML/CFT regime, financial institutions have increased compliance costs, adapted internal controls and practices, and in some cases, ended relationships with customers when the risk of enforcement action does not outweigh potential profits.
-The following section will explore how banks have altered their operations, processed signals from regulators, and reevaluated their correspondent relationships in response to AML/CFT regulations.
+In response to the new AML/CFT regime, financial institutions have increased compliance costs, reevaluated internal controls and practices, and in some cases, ended

 Enhanced AML/CFT regulatory rules and principles adopted after 9/11 were designed to leverage the "risk-based compliance calculus of financial institutions" in order to prevent illicit actors from exploiting the international financial system (Zarate 2013).
 As a result, financial institutions adopted more rigorous customer due diligence practices, incurring greater compliance costs to avoid the reputational and litigation costs associated with unwittingly providing financial services to criminal entities.
 According to the 2014 KPMG Global Anti-Money Laundering Survey, 78 percent of top global banks reported increases in the total investment in AML compliance.
 In the three-year period from 2011 to 2014, 22 percent of those who reported increases in AML compliance spending indicated an increase of 50 percent (KPMG 2014).
 Western Union, a provider of money-transfer services, spends \$200 million annually searching for "suspicious activity," while JP Morgan Chase & Co. has 9,000 employees working on AML compliance issues (Barry 2016).